Credit Suisse Group AG (CS) and the Battle of Fundamentals vs. Technicals

-Credit Suisse Group AG (NYSE:CS) went up by 1.78% from its latest closing price compared to the recent 1-year high of $11.19.
-The company’s stock price has collected -1.96% of loss in the last five trading sessions.
-The Wall Street Journal reported on 03/28/22 that Credit Suisse Faces Compliance Probe Over Russia Sanctions
+Credit Suisse Group AG (NYSE:CS) went up by 0.13% from its latest closing price compared to the recent 1-year high of $11.19.
+The company’s stock price has collected -3.25% of loss in the last five trading sessions.
+The Wall Street Journal reported on 04/05/22 that Credit Suisse Found Former Executive Violated Code of Conduct

 Is It Worth Investing in Credit Suisse Group AG (NYSE :CS) Right Now?